Together Alone (Anouk album)

 Together Alone is the debut studio album released by Dutch singer Anouk.
 It was highly successful in the Netherlands and featured three top 30 singles: "Nobody's Wife", "It's So Hard" and "Sacrifice".
 The album was produced by Barry Hay and George Kooymans from the Dutch rock band Golden Earring.

-The rare collectors item (EAN code 8712195760974) includes a second disc with "Nobody's Wife" remixed, and videos for "Nobody's Wife" and "Sacrifice".
+The rare collector's item (EAN code 8712195760974) includes a second disc with "Nobody's Wife" remixed, and videos for "Nobody's Wife" and "Sacrifice".